 Miss Davenport - Year 6 teacher

-We hope you have all enjoyed the two week break over the Easter holidays and feel refreshed and ready for the summer term.
+We hope you have all enjoyed the half term break and feel refreshed and ready for the rest of the summer term.

 For this half term we will focusing our learning around the continent of South America.
 Our geography, history, DT, art and most of our English work will be based on this theme.
 During this topic, we will be looking at the countries and cities of South America, the physical and human features of the continent as well as comparing a region of South America with Nantwich and the North West of England in particular the Lake District.
 I have attached a topic web with some of the learning that will be happening in class as part of this topic.